ypo777/openteam/tasks/02-fix-the-bug/README.md

 * **Performance:** aim for an O(1), allocation‑free solution (e.g. atomic operations or small lock blocks).
   Elaborate lock‑free algorithms are **not** required.
 * **Scope of change:** modify **only** the implementation files.
 Any edits to project files or tests will be rejected.

+---

+## 6 · Estimated time

+A developer familiar with basic concurrency concepts should finish in **10–15 minutes** including test runs.
+Take longer if you need it—understanding thread safety is more important than speed.

 Good luck — turn the repo **green**!